docopt/docopt/README.md

 Note, when `docopt` is set to automatically handle `-h`, `--help` and `--version` options, you still need to mention them in usage pattern for this to work.
 Also, for your users to know about them.

+- `any_options`, by default `False` is an optional argument, setting it to `True` changes the meaning of `[options]` shortcut (described in detail below) from "any options listed" to "any options whatsoever".
+This is useful if (1) you want to allow arbitrary options for some reason, or (2) you want to delegate sub-command parsing to a sub-parser, without knowing which options it takes.

 The **return** value is just a dictionary with options, arguments and commands, with keys spelled exactly like in a help message